 The beautiful five-masted schooner, the Carroll A. Deering, had a short life, sailing for just a few years before she was found completely abandoned on the Diamond Shoals of North Carolina in 1922.
-The mystery of what happened remains one of the most famous ghost ship stories in maritime history.
+The mystery of what happened remains one of maritime history’s most famous ghost ship stories.

 The Carroll A. Deering was built in Bath, Maine, in 1919 by the G.G.
 Deering Company for commercial use and was named for the owner’s son.
 The ship was 255 feet long, 44 feet wide, and weighed 1,879 tons.
 Designed to carry coal at a capacity of 3,500 tons, she was the largest and the last ship ever constructed by G. G. Deering Company and one of the last wooden cargo ships ever built.

-She was first launched on April 4, 1919, in Bath, Maine, and after sailing for almost a year and a half, she was in excellent shape when she set sail from Norfolk, Virginia, on August 22, 1920 bound for Rio de Janeiro, Brazil.
+She was first launched on April 4, 1919, in Bath, Maine, and after sailing for almost a year and a half, she was in excellent shape when she set sail from Norfolk, Virginia, on August 22, 1920, bound for Rio de Janeiro, Brazil.
 Onboard was an experienced captain, William H. Merritt.
-Merritt, a hero of World War I; his son, Sewall Merritt, who served as the first mate; a crew of ten men, and cargo hold filled with coal.
+Merritt, a hero of World War I; his son, Sewall Merritt, who served as the first mate; a crew of ten men and a cargo hold filled with coal.
 However, just a few days later, Captain Merritt fell seriously ill, and the ship was turned back, landing at the port of Lewes, Delaware, where Merritt and his son disembarked.
-The Deering Company then replaced the two with Captain Willis B. Wormell, a retired 66-year-old veteran sea captain, and Charles B. McLellan as the first mate.
+The Deering Company replaced the two with Captain Willis B. Wormell, a retired 66-year-old veteran sea captain, and Charles B. McLellan as the first mate.
 Once again, on September 8, 1920, the ship set sail and made its way to Brazil, delivering the coal without incident.

 Captain Wormell then gave his crew some leave time, and while he was there, he visited another ship captain and old friend named George Goodwin.
 Wormell had expressed concern to Goodwin about the crew on Carroll A. Deering, stating that they were unruly and didn’t trust them, except the engineer, Herbert Bates.